regolith-linux/regolith-desktop-website/content/docs/howtos/customize-compositor.md

 compositor are also installed.

 {{< callout type="warning" >}}
-WARNING: In Regolith 2.x, the default compositor is "no compositor".
+In Regolith 2.x, the default compositor is "no compositor".
 In Regolith 1.x, the default was Picom.
 {{< /callout >}}